dujanhung/evtsbx-api-doc/enum/block_type.md

 "SpeechBlock"
 ```

-a block that could do TTS.
+a paintable block that could do TTS.

 ___